Fauna Heidiland

 Description

-For example, the bearded vulture called "Sardona", which was released in 2010, was sighted again in the Calfeisental in 2017.
+For example, the bearded vulture named "Sardona", which was released into the wild in 2010, was sighted again in the Calfeisen Valley in 2017.

-Adult bearded vultures weigh 5-7 kg and have a wingspan of just under 3 meters.
+Adult Bearded Vultures weigh 5-7 kg and have a wingspan of just under 3 meters.
 Males and females cannot be distinguished externally.
-The young hatch after about 55 days of breeding and fledge at the age of 3.5-4 months.
+The young hatch after about 55 days of incubation and fledge at the age of 3.5-4 months.
 They become sexually mature after 5 to 7 years.

-The red color of the bearded vulture is actually make-up: the feathers are white, but the birds dye them rust-red in iron-rich puddles.
+The red color of the bearded vulture is actually make-up: the feathers are white, but the birds dye them rusty red in iron-rich puddles.

-80% of a bearded vulture feeds on bones and for the rest with carrion.
-He swallows pieces of bone up to 18 cm long, lets larger ones smash on the rocks from a flight height of 60 meters and then eats the splinters.
-Every day he eats 250-400 g of bone.
-Its territory is up to 400 square kilometers (20x20 km) in size; in winter it flies even further.
+A bearded vulture feeds on bone for 80% and carrion for the rest.
+It swallows pieces of bone up to 18 cm long, larger ones it smashes onto the rock from a flight height of 60 meters and then eats the splinters.
+It eats 250-400 g of bone every day.
+Its territory is up to 400 square kilometres (20x20 km) in size; in winter it flies even further.

-Keep an eye on the sky during a walk around Vättis or on a hike through the beautiful Calfeisental.
+Keep an eye on the sky during a walk around Vättis or on a hike through the beautiful Calfeisen Valley.
 Maybe you're lucky.
-Basically, the bearded vulture lives in areas above the tree line and west of Vätti's village.
+Basically, the Bearded Vulture stays in areas above the tree line on and west of Vätti's village.

-If you see a Bearded Vulture, the Pro Bearded Vulture Foundation is looking forward to receiving feedback on their web form
+If you see a Bearded Vulture, the Pro Bearded Vulture Foundation is looking forward to hearing from you via their web form

 The children's book "De Sardona macht es Fäscht" is about the bearded vulture Sardona and explains the formation of the Alps in a vivid and child-friendly way.